siis/CaCTUs/application/app/src/cpp/README.md

 # Cross compilation

-See `CMakeLists.txt` and `build.sh` scripts for the different steps used to cross compile each library
+See the `CMakeLists.txt` file and the `build.sh` scripts inside each dependency folder for the different steps used to cross compile each library.
+You may need to modify some of these scripts based on the target architecture of your smartphone.